vinitha910/libcozmo/README.md

 # libcozmo
 libcozmo is a C++ library for simulating and running [Cozmo](https://anki.com/en-us/cozmo) based on DART and AIKIDO.
-Current tools allow you simulate the forklift movement.
+Current tools allow you simulate the forklift movement and move Cozmo to a specified pose.

 ## Installation
 Checkout and build this package, [aikido](https://github.com/personalrobotics/aikido.git) from source, and install [DART](http://dartsim.github.io/) (version 6.0 or above).
 You